 As of 2016, Dr. Kyle is a licensed naturopathic doctor and is a member of the BCNA and CAND.
 He practices at Horizons Holistic Health Clinic in Victoria.
 Dr. Kyle has experience treating numerous conditions and has a special interest in mental illness, neurological conditions and physical medicine.

-Audrey, our Academic Advisor, hails for New Zealand, but has called Vancouver Island home for 14 years.
+Audrey, our Academic Advisor, hails from New Zealand, but has called Vancouver Island home for 14 years.
 She trained and qualified as a New Zealand Registered Nurse before joining Air New Zealand to travel the world.
 Leaving behind a long career in aviation and Flight Attendant Management to move to Canada, Audrey now enjoys helping prospective students follow their holistic nutrition career dreams.
 She also plans and hosts promotional events for CSNN Vancouver Island helping to inspire a new generation of holistic health practitioners.
 Audrey is joint Co-Ordinator of CSNNAA for Vancouver Island helping to support local Registered Holistic Nutritionist’s in their practices.

 Audrey graduated as a Registered Holistic Nutritionist™ professional with Honours in 2015.
 She believes in a balanced approach to wellness incorporating real foods, exercise, and restorative self love practices.
 She is continually upgrading her skill set in order to better help her clients in her private Holistic Travel practice, and is passionate about sharing her knowledge of holistic nutrition and healthy travel with her on line community.